 Downing College has a strong team providing teaching for the Modern Languages Tripos.
 The Fellows and College Lecturers in MML cover a number of European languages and a broad range of research areas.
 Downing has three Fellows in MML.

-The Director of Studies for MML, Dr Ian James, specialises in twentieth-century and contemporary French literature and philosophy and teaches French literature of the twentieth- and twenty-first centuries, comparative literature and literary/post-colonial theory.
+The Director of Studies for MML, Professor Ian James, specialises in twentieth-century and contemporary French literature and philosophy and teaches French literature of the twentieth- and twenty-first centuries, comparative literature and literary/post-colonial theory.
 He has a special interest in the intersection between technology and culture and interfaces between the arts and the sciences.

 Professor Adam Ledgeway, is a Senior Lecturer in Romance Philology and specialises in the history and structure of the Romance languages (Catalan, French, Italian, Occitan, Portuguese, Rumanian and Spanish), Italian dialectology and generative syntactic theory, all areas in which he currently teaches.